Are you a parent or guardian struggling to get your child to brush their teeth?

 What is the best brand of electric toothbrush?

-Based on our own hands-on testing, Philips Sonicare and Braun Oral-B stand out as the leaders within this field.
+Based on my own hands-on testing, Philips Sonicare and Braun Oral-B stand out as the leaders within this field.

 What makes them so popular is how well the brushes clean, their technology, features and price.